mimr9/mimr9.github.io/_posts/2017-01-21-being-ordinary.md

 Sometimes I think that all of your pain of your life is the result of this decision but my answer to this bad ideas is :

- This is not the end, I am the creator of my future and my karma.
+ This is not the end, I am the creator of my future and my destiny.

 <figure>
   <img src="http://s7.picofile.com/file/8283278192/the_creation_of_wealth_FB_cover.png" />